mamchenkov/dotfiles/README.md

 ### Bash shell

-1. Colorful prompt, featuring current time, username, hostname, working directory, as wel as Git information.
+1. Colorful prompt, featuring current time, username, hostname, working directory, as well as Git information.
-	When working whitin in git repository, the prompt will show the name of the current git branch, as well as a little "M" flag, if the working directory is dirty (if it was modified).
+	When working within a Git repository, the prompt will show the name of the current git branch, as well as a little "M" flag, if the working directory is dirty (if it was modified).
 The prompt will also change background color from blue to red, when working as root user, provided you have installed dotfiles for both your normal user and root.